SestoAle/DeepCrawl/README.md

 * [References](#references)

 ## Introduction
-The project aim was to create a brand new videogame using Deep Reinforcement Learning techniques for the developement of the NPGs AI.
+The aim of the project was to create a brand new videogame using Deep Reinforcement Learning techniques for the developement of AI for NPG.

-In the design phase some requirements were defined, in order to build agents that must interact with the user in a videogame:
+In the design phase some requirements were defined, in order to build agents that had to interact with the user in a videogame:
 * the agent must be **credbile** and perceived as intelligent;
-* but it needs to be **imperfect**, as play against a super-human agent could be frustrating;
+* but it needs to be **imperfect**, as playing against a super-human agent could be frustrating;
 * the system must be **model-free**, that is the agent must independently derive a strategy;
-* the system must offer **variety**, the game needs more then one agent class to be enjoyable.
+* the system must offer **variety**, the game needs more then one class of agent to be enjoyable.

 To fulfill these requirements, we managed to design, build and implement a new RogueLike games with a working Deep Reinforcement Learning model.